illegal-instruction-co/illegal-instruction-co/README.md

 illegal-instruction-co originally served as the honorary name of my personal company, where I conducted commercial activities.
 Now, it continues as an organization dedicated to open-source endeavors, preserving the same name out of respect for the past.

 I have a deep passion for reverse engineering and a strong interest in low-level programming.
 When I write code, I prioritize focusing on algorithms rather than syntax.
 I aim to build modular and extensible projects, and I thrive on solving complex problems through efficient code.
 My favorite programming languages are C++ and Lua, with a particular fondness for game development and low-level systems programming.
-Interestingly, I struggle with math but continue to improve through practical experience.Rather than specializing in a single area, my focus is on continuous learning.
+Interestingly, I struggle with math but continue to improve through practical experience.
+Rather than specializing in a single area, my focus is on continuous learning.

 As a committed Windows enthusiast, most of my prior work has been centered around Windows environments.
 Over the past few years, however, I have expanded my knowledge and have started working on Linux via the WSL2 platform.

 Currently, I am involved in projects related to embedded systems and the automotive sector, particularly in the area of vehicle communication systems.
 Over the last 7 years, I've specialized in memory hacking and protection methods on Windows.
 For the past 2 years, I've also been working on my Ubuntu laptop, working on communication protocols such as OBDII, WWHOBD, UDS, and J1939 in the embedded systems domain.

 <div>
   <img height="180em" src="https://github-readme-stats.vercel.app/api?username=illegal-instruction-co&show_icons=true&theme=dracula&include_all_commits=true&count_private=true"/>